Jacek-Kaleta/RDL_maker/README.md

 **What does a file containing a list of report columns look like?**

-The file should have the extension ".csv".
+The file should have the ".csv" or ".txt" extension.

 The definition of the columns is written in the following lines of the file.

 The line consists of fields: